jaytamkhane/jaytamkhane/README.md

 </p>

 Welcome to my GitHub profile!
-I'm a Data Science intern and an aspiring Data Analyst.
-I'm passionate about turning raw data into actionable insights and solving real-world problems.
+I'm a Data Science Intern and an aspiring Data Analyst, passionate about transforming raw data into meaningful insights and solving real-world business problems through data.

 ---